Harvard Psilocybin Project: Controversy

 Other professors were concerned with Leary and Alpert's abuse of power over students.
 They pressured graduate students to participate in their research who they taught in a class required for the students' degrees.
 Additionally, Leary and Alpert gave psychedelics to undergraduate students despite the university only allowing graduate students to participate (a deal was passed with the administration to avoid this in 1961).
 The legitimacy of their research was questioned because Leary and Alpert also took psychedelics during the experiments, an accusation to which Leary replied that the researchers had to be in the same state of mind as the subject to understand his experience in the moment it happens.
 In 1961, two Harvard students ended up in the mental hospital after consuming psilocybin, and the Harvard administration started to dislike the project.

 While Leary and Alpert were described as ridiculing the rules that were set by the school, they also said they did believe that nothing should deny someone the right to explore their inner self, or this would mean taking another step towards totalitarianism.

 In addition, research participants were not selected according to random sampling.
 Many of these concerns were printed in The Harvard Crimson (edition 20 February 1962).
 Leary and Alpert immediately replied to the Crimson to attempt to rectify its negative tone.
 A few days later, Dana L. Farnsworth, director of Harvard University Health Services, also wrote to the Crimson to expose the risks related to the consumption of mescaline.
 Andrew Weil, a freshman who was not allowed in the research out of spite, wrote a “Hit Piece" on the research.
-Andrew Weil later apologized for his actions and betrayal of Leary, Albert, and the others involved.
+Andrew Weil later apologized for his actions and betrayal of Leary, Alpert, and the others involved.
 A dispute rose on campus, which led the Harvard Center for Research in Personality to organize a meeting on 14 March 1962 to solve the issue.